Söke: Geography

 The district lies between the Aegean coast and the edge of the fertile alluvial plain of the Büyük Menderes River.
 Lake Bafa is to the south of the district.
 The plain contains much rich agricultural land; it is one of Turkey's largest cotton-growing areas and is also important for the commodities of wheat and flour.
 Other income comes from handicrafts, forestry, and fishing.
 Söke is Turkey's only exporter of culinary snails.

 Söke is a large town in the centre of the Aegean region, and the market town is at the heart of an agricultural district.
 Although secondary to the nearby centres of tourism on the coast, Kuşadası, Didim and Bodrum, Söke does catch passing trade from the tourist visitors to the area, including visitors to the nearby historical site of Priene.
-There are a number of amenities on the highway for tourists passing through from Izmir airport to the coast, including restaurants, service stations, and outlet stores.
+There are a number of amenities on the highway for tourists passing through from İzmir airport to the coast, including restaurants, service stations, and outlet stores.
 The local cuisine includes çöp şiş (a shish kebab of small pieces of lamb) and pide (a flat bread pizza).

+Composition

+There are 49 neighbourhoods in Söke District: